Roxalis/roxalis.github.io/_posts/2020-05-05-down-by-the-stream.md

 date: 05.05.2020
 ---

 A black Ford moved at ninety-three miles an hour along Highway 80, passing the vast Nevada desert.
 The outside heat had penetrated the inside of the car and the air was stale.
-Gary, the driver, watched the road smiling.
+Gary, the driver, watched the road and smiled.
 Next to him sat Faith with her feet on the dash, a small and pretty girl with a sour expression on her face.
 For the last hour they had talked little, but suddenly it burst out of Faith.
-A vulcano erupted.
+A volcano erupted.
 “You did it again!”
 “I did what?”
 “You ruined everything!”